 My first feeling is frustration.
 The second one is resistance.

-The frustration that my plan could not be kept and that I have to adjust it.
-After a few minutes of trying to figure it out why my plan was not good enough (waste of time!), I'm trying to adapt myself to the new situation and be able to give my best to accomplish the new tasks.
+Frustration because my plan could not be kept and I had to adjust it.
+After a few minutes of trying to figure out why my plan was not good enough (a waste of time!), I'm trying to adapt myself to the new situation and be able to give my best to accomplish the new tasks.

 Resistance because I'm forced to get out of my comfort zone.

-Adaptability is an attractive skill to have it on your CV and we all like to think about ourselves that we are adaptable, flexible, we like to be challenged and we like the dynamic environments.
+Adaptability is an attractive skill to have on your CV and we all like to think about ourselves we are adaptable and flexible, we like to be challenged and we like dynamic environments.

 Simple in theory.
 But what do we do in practice?

-I have faced a few months ago the biggest change and also the biggest challenge of my life.
+I faced a few months ago the biggest change and also the biggest challenge of my life.
 I've become a mom.
-And even if I wanted to become a mom and felt (somehow) that is the right moment for me and for us as a family (you'll never know when's the right moment anyway) it was not an easy change.
+And even if I wanted to become a mom and felt (or maybe I thought, more than I felt, haha) that it was the right moment for me and for us as a family (you'll never know when's the right moment anyway) it was not an easy change.
 The fact is that even if you want something, that does not make it easier.

 You can easily guess that the first weeks with my baby at home showed me that my 8 was highly overrated.